-The consolidated financial statements include the accounts of QSAM Biosciences Inc. and its wholly-owned subsidiaries QSAM Therapeutics Inc. and Q2Power Corp. (currently inactive).
+The consolidated financial statements include the accounts of QSAM Biosciences Inc. and its wholly-owned subsidiaries QSAM Therapeutics Inc. and Q2Power Corp.
+(Q2Power was inactive throughout 2023 and dissolved on January 11, 2024, see Note 10 - Subsequent Events).
 All significant inter-company transactions and balances have been eliminated in consolidation.
 References herein to the Company include the Company and its Subsidiaries unless the context otherwise requires.